Susur Lee

-Susur Lee (李國緯; born December 1958) is a Canadian celebrity chef based in Toronto, Ontario, Canada.
+Susur Lee (李國緯; born 27 December 1958) is a Canadian celebrity chef based in Toronto, Ontario, Canada.
+He is known for being the lead chef on Iron Chef Canada, for his four restaurants, and more recently, for his short-form cooking content on YouTube and TikTok.

-Culinary career
+Early life

-Susur was born in Hong Kong, the youngest of six children.
-He served his culinary apprenticeship at Hong Kong's renowned Peninsula Hotel.
-He immigrated to Canada in 1978 and met and married his first wife, Marilou Covey, the same year.
-In 1983, Susur and Marilou had decided to move to Hong Kong, but Marilou died as a passenger aboard Korean Air Lines Flight 007 that was destroyed by a Soviet jet fighter.
-Susur married Brenda Bent in 1991, with whom he has three children: Kai, Levi, and Jet.
+Lee was born in Hong Kong, the youngest of six children.
+He served his culinary apprenticeship at Hong Kong's Peninsula Hotel.

+Career

-Susur worked his way to executive chef status at a number of restaurants and eventually became an entrepreneur.
+Lee worked his way to executive chef status at a number of restaurants and eventually became an entrepreneur.
 His eclectic culinary style is described as fusion cuisine.
-He is especially well known for "Singapore Slaw", his take on a Lo Hei salad, which is traditionally eaten during the Chinese New Year.
+He is especially well known for "Singapore Slaw", his take on a Lo Hei salad, which is traditionally eaten during the Lunar New Year.

-Susur was a finalist in the second season of the Bravo TV show Top Chef: Masters, finishing in a tie for second behind winner Marcus Samuelsson.
+Lee was a finalist in the second season of the Bravo TV show Top Chef: Masters, finishing in a tie for second behind winner Marcus Samuelsson.
 He has made guest appearances on numerous television cooking shows, and was the second Canadian chef (after Rob Feenie) to appear on the Food Network's Iron Chef America.

-Susur's career includes being a chef at numerous Toronto dining establishments, judging culinary events, appearing on many food and wine television shows and owning/managing popular restaurants in Canada, United States and Singapore.
+Lee's career includes being a chef at numerous Toronto dining establishments, judging culinary events, appearing on many food and wine television shows and owning/managing popular restaurants in Canada, United States and Singapore.
 Lotus, his first restaurant, opened in Toronto in 1987.
-He currently owns and manages Susur Lee Restaurant Group.
+He owns and manages Susur Lee Restaurant Group.

+Social media

+Lee is featured in TikTok videos produced by his son Jet, as part of a recurring series where he "turns various foods gourmet".
+He also owns the YouTube channel "Iron Chef Dad" with various food-related videos, that also frequently feature his son.

 Awards

-Susur's awards include the prestigious CAA Five Diamond Award, Cannes, France; the American Academy of Hospitality Services' 5 Diamond Award (selected as one of the "World's Best Chefs") and being named one of the "Ten Chefs of the Millennium" by Food & Wine.
+Lee's awards include the CAA Five Diamond Award, Cannes, France; the American Academy of Hospitality Services' 5 Diamond Award (selected as one of the "World's Best Chefs") and being named one of the "Ten Chefs of the Millennium" by Food & Wine.
 In 2017 he was given "Canada's Best 100 Lifetime Achievement Award".
 In 2015, Susur was one of the recipients of the 2015 Top 25 Canadian Immigrant Awards presented by Canadian Immigrant Magazine.

+Personal life

+Lee met his first wife Marilou Covey while he was a sous chef at the Peninsula Hotel in HK.
+They immigrated to Canada in 1978, where they married in the same year.
+In 1983, the couple had decided to move to Hong Kong, but Covey died as a passenger aboard Korean Air Lines Flight 007, which was destroyed by a Soviet jet fighter.

+Susur married Brenda Bent in 1991, with whom he has three children: Levi, Kai and Jet.